NxPKG/khulnasoft-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 {{<faq-answer>}}

-Your team domain is a unique subdomain assigned to your Cloudflare account; for example, `<your-team-name>.cloudflareaccess.com`.
+Your team domain is a unique subdomain assigned to your Khulnasoft account; for example, `<your-team-name>.cloudflareaccess.com`.
 Setting up a team domain is an essential step in your Zero Trust configuration.
-This is where your users will find the apps you have secured behind Cloudflare Zero Trust — displayed in the [App Launcher](/cloudflare-one/applications/app-launcher/) — and will be able to make login requests to them.
+This is where your users will find the apps you have secured behind Khulnasoft Zero Trust — displayed in the [App Launcher](/cloudflare-one/applications/app-launcher/) — and will be able to make login requests to them.
 The customizable portion of your team domain is called **team name**.
 You can view your team name and team domain in Zero Trust under **Settings** > **Custom Pages**.

 | team name        | team domain                             |
 | ---------------- | --------------------------------------- |
 | `your-team-name` | `<your-team-name>.cloudflareaccess.com` |

-You can change your team name at any time, unless you have the Cloudflare dashboard SSO feature enabled on your account.
-Cloudflare dashboard SSO does not currently support team name changes.
+You can change your team name at any time, unless you have the Khulnasoft dashboard SSO feature enabled on your account.
+Khulnasoft dashboard SSO does not currently support team name changes.

 {{<Aside type="warning" header="Warning">}}
 If you change your team name, you need to update your organization’s identity providers (IdPs) and the WARP client to reflect the new team name in order to avoid any mismatch errors.